Skip Nav Destination

 Published: 12 December 2005

-... the variable values observed with the 15 controls.
+... with the variable values observed with the 15 controls.
 Our observations suggest that, when glycolysis and mitochondria generate ATP, and in the absence of appropriate activators of proton transport, UCPs do not transport protons (uncoupling), but rather other ions of physiological relevance that control...

 Articles